Table of Contents

 - Manufacturing defects.
 These are problems that occur during assembly, and are usually not intended to be part of the design of the product.
 Typically, this group represents a small percentage of the products produced by a company.
 The company in charge of assembling or building the product (the manufacturer) is likely the party that would be held responsible in this situation.
 To effectively argue that a product defect was a manufacturing defect, the plaintiff and his or her legal team must prove that the flaw was present before the product left the manufacturer.

 - Design defects.
 A design defect is a flaw in the original blueprint of a product that causes it to become unreasonably dangerous to anyone who might use it.
 In most cases, this design flaw will be found in all the products in a particular line.
 The goal in these cases is to prove that the product was unreasonably dangerous before it was placed into production.
 A case may also be premised upon the company’s negligence by proving that, by exercising reasonable precautions, the company could have predicted the danger.

-Contact Our Dedicated Team of Injury Attorneys to Discuss Your Defective Products Case and Help Keep South Florida Safe
+Contact Our Dedicated Team of Fort Lauderdale Defective Products Lawyers to Discuss Your Case and Help Keep South Florida Safe

 If you or someone you love has been a victim of a defective product, it is crucial to take steps to preserve potential evidence of that defect, including:

 - Any packaging that came with the product,

 - Instruction manuals or assembly directions,

 - Medical records relating to your injury,